Who is Francesca Allen? Meet the Love Island series 5 bombshell looking for her own James Bond

 What has Francesca been up to in the villa?

-While she enjoyed her time with Ovie, Francesca seems to have her eye more on Curtis.
+While she enjoyed her time with Ovie, Francesca seemed to have her eye more on Curtis — and during the girls-pick-boys recoupling, she opted for the ballroom dancer.

 But with Maura on the prowl, does Francesca stand a chance?